seanmizen/flash-app/README.md

 Start the app with `npm start` or build the project with `npm run build`

+deployment workflows are included, but will only work for seanmizen for now. useful as boilerplate.

 ## TODO:

 - Fix light / dark theme. currently hardcoded to auto/system with a dysfunctional button.